NBowlin/Unity_Coordinate_Mapping/README.md

 ## Installation

-Please download and install Coordinate Mapper from the Unity Asset Store: {Add link once available}
+* Please download and install Coordinate Mapper from the Unity Asset Store: {Add link once available}

-You'll also need to import [JSON.Net for Unity](https://assetstore.unity.com/packages/tools/input-management/json-net-for-unity-11347) into your project.
+* Import [JSON.Net for Unity](https://assetstore.unity.com/packages/tools/input-management/json-net-for-unity-11347) into your project.
+* Add a `Planet` layer to your project: `Edit > Project Settings > Tags and Layers`.

+*Alternative*: if you don't wish to use the Asset Store, you can download the `Coordinate_Mapper.unitypackage` located in the `/meta/` folder.
+Inside of your unity project, right click on the *Assets* folder and choose `Import Package > Custom Package...`, then select the downloaded package to import.

 ## Initial Setup